 - Scream Discretion Shot: A silent example.
 After one offscreen instance of the aforementioned driven-to-suicide, one character walks in to discover the body.
 Cue titlecard: "BLOOD!"

-- Shadow Dictator: Mabuse again, though he runs a criminal network, not a government.
+- Shadow Dictator: Mabuse, though he runs a criminal network, not a government.

 - Upper-Class Twit: Edgar Hull, one of Mabuse's victims.